qgis/QGIS-Enhancement-Proposals/QEP-1-QGIS_Mapserver_Python_Plugins.rst

 * authentication/authorization
 * additional services (WPS etc.)

+Python plugins for the server side are not meant to replace the existing professional solutions available for heavy traffic websites but will provide ready to use, easy to install and easy to configure alternatives for the average user.

+Server plugins will also broaden the number of developers for server extensions, that could eventually become part of the core, as happened many times for QGIS desktop.

 #.
 Proposed [Technical] Solution | Change
 -----------------------------------------

 The proposed (simplest and unobtrusive) solution is to load Python plugins that declare a *service* metatag and match the *SERVICE* parameter in the query string to run the plugin.
 The plugin must also expose the *REQUEST* methods it provides.

-A possible further enhancement would allow the plugins to listen to particular signals emitted at least:
+A possible further enhancement would allow the plugins to listen to particular signals emitted, for example:

+* at FCGI startup
 * after the request object is created
 * before the response is sent to the client